wombleton/gitlaw-nz/acts/F/Fair Trading Act 1986.md

 ##### 46 Finding in proceedings to be evidence

-*   In any application for an order against a person under [section 43][59], a finding of any fact made in proceedings for an injunction under [section 41][57] or for an order under [section 40A][55] or [section 42][58], or for an offence under [section 40][54], being proceedings before the High Court or a District Court in which that person was found to have engaged in conduct of the kind referred to in section 43(1)(a) to (e) is prima facie evidence of that fact and the finding may be proved by production of a document under the seal of the court or District Court, as the case may be, in which the finding was made.
+*   In any application for an order against a person under [section 43][69], a finding of any fact made in proceedings for an injunction under [section 41][67] or for an order under [section 40A][65] or [section 42][68], or for an offence under [section 40][64], being proceedings before the High Court or a District Court in which that person was found to have engaged in conduct of the kind referred to in section 43(1)(a) to (e) is prima facie evidence of that fact and the finding may be proved by production of a document under the seal of the High Court or a District Court, as the case may be, in which the finding was made.

     Compare: Trade Practices Act 1974 s 83 (Aust)

+    Section 46: amended, on 18 December 2013, by [section 34][196] of the Fair Trading Amendment Act 2013 (2013 No 143).

-    Section 46: amended, on 8 July 2003, by [section 13][148] of the Fair Trading Amendment Act 2003 (2003 No 31).
+    Section 46: amended, on 8 July 2003, by [section 13][197] of the Fair Trading Amendment Act 2003 (2003 No 31).

+#### Enforceable undertakings

+*   Heading: inserted, on 18 December 2013, by [section 35][198] of the Fair Trading Amendment Act 2013 (2013 No 143).

+##### 46A Commission may accept undertakings

+*   (1) The Commission may accept a written undertaking given by, or on behalf of, a person in connection with any matter relating to the enforcement of this Act.

+    (2) The person may withdraw or vary the undertaking with the consent of the Commission.

+    Compare: 1978 No 103 [s 69J][199]

+    Section 46A: inserted, on 18 December 2013, by [section 35][198] of the Fair Trading Amendment Act 2013 (2013 No 143).

+##### 46B Enforcement of undertakings

+*   (1) If the Commission considers that a person who has given an undertaking under [section 46A][76] has breached a term of that undertaking, the Commission may apply to the court for an order under subsection (2).

+    (2) The court may make any of the following orders if it is satisfied that the person has breached a term of the undertaking:

+    *   (a) an order directing the person to comply with the term:

+    *   (b) an order directing the person to pay to the Crown an amount not exceeding the amount of any financial benefit that the person has obtained directly or indirectly and that is reasonably attributable to the breach:

+    *   (c) any order that the court thinks appropriate directing the person to compensate any other person who has suffered loss or damage as a result of the breach:

+    *   (d) an order for any consequential relief that the court thinks appropriate.

+    Compare: 1978 No 103 [s 69K][200]

+    Section 46B: inserted, on 18 December 2013, by [section 35][198] of the Fair Trading Amendment Act 2013 (2013 No 143).

+#### Management banning orders

+*   Heading: inserted, on 18 December 2013, by [section 35][198] of the Fair Trading Amendment Act 2013 (2013 No 143).

+##### 46C Management banning orders

+*   (1) A District Court may make a management banning order against an individual who---

+    *   (a) has, on at least 2 separate occasions within a 10-year period (whether before or after this section comes into force), committed an offence against [section 40(1) or (1A)][64]; or

+    *   (b) is, or was at the time of the commission of the offence, a director of, or concerned in the management of, an incorporated or unincorporated body that has, on at least 2 separate occasions within a 10-year period (whether before or after this section comes into force), committed an offence against [section 40(1) or (1A)][64]; or

+    *   (c) has been prohibited by an overseas jurisdiction, in connection with the contravention of any law relating to fair trading, from carrying on activities that are substantially similar to those referred to in [section 46D][80].

+    (2) The court may make the order only if it is satisfied that the order is necessary to protect the public from the risk that the person, or any incorporated or unincorporated body of which the person is a director, or the management of which the person is concerned in, will commit further offences against [section 40(1) or (1A)][64].

+    Section 46C: inserted, on 18 December 2013, by [section 35][198] of the Fair Trading Amendment Act 2013 (2013 No 143).

+##### 46D Terms of management banning orders

+*   A management banning order must prohibit the person to whom it applies from being, without the leave of a District Court, a director of, or being in any way (whether directly or indirectly) concerned in or taking part in the management of, an incorporated or unincorporated body that carries on business in New Zealand, for a period specified in the order, which must be no more than 10 years.

+    Compare: 1978 No 103 [s 60B][201]

+    Section 46D: inserted, on 18 December 2013, by [section 35][198] of the Fair Trading Amendment Act 2013 (2013 No 143).

+##### 46E Offence to breach management banning order

+*   A person who breaches a management banning order made against him or her commits an offence and is liable on summary conviction to a fine not exceeding $60,000\.

+    Section 46E: inserted, on 18 December 2013, by [section 35][198] of the Fair Trading Amendment Act 2013 (2013 No 143).

+##### 46F Procedures relating to management banning order

+*   (1) An application for a management banning order may be made only by the Commission.

+    (2) The Commission, and any other persons that the court thinks fit, may attend and be heard at the hearing of the application.

+    (3) A copy of every management banning order must be given to---

+    *   (a) the person concerned; and

+    *   (b) the Commission; and

+    *   (c) the Registrar of Companies.

+    (4) The Commission must publish every management banning order made under [section 46C][79] in the _Gazette_ as soon as practicable after it is made.

+    Compare: 1978 No 103 [s 60F][202]

+    Section 46F: inserted, on 18 December 2013, by [section 35][198] of the Fair Trading Amendment Act 2013 (2013 No 143).

+##### 46G Seeking leave of court

+*   (1) An application for leave of a District Court under [section 46D][80] must be by way of originating application.

+    (2) The Commission, and any other persons that the court thinks fit, may attend and be heard at the hearing of the application.

+    Compare: 1978 No 103 [s 60F][202]

+    Section 46G: inserted, on 18 December 2013, by [section 35][198] of the Fair Trading Amendment Act 2013 (2013 No 143).

 ## Part 6
 Miscellaneous provisions